-As a result, hotels have threatened, charged and sued travelers for leaving bad reviews.
-Not the best solution, because all of those resulted in more negative exposure - not to mention a whole slew of other potential negative consequences for your business.
+As a result, some venues have threatened, charged and sued travelers for leaving bad reviews.
+Not the best solution, because all of these responses resulted in more negative exposure - not to mention a whole slew of other potential negative consequences for your business.

-Some hotels struggle to come up with a suitable response to negative reviews, but it's really not that hard once you know the tricks (our lesson on positive reviews can help).
+Some venues struggle to come up with a suitable response to negative reviews, but it's really not that hard once you know the tricks (our lesson on positive reviews can help).

 General tips for responding to negative reviews